imgurbot12/cli/README-v2.md

 # Commands

-Subcommands can also be defined for a more git-line interface.
+Subcommands can also be defined for a more git-like interface.

 ```python
 import cli